TomasZilinek/ChessCsharp/README.md

 # ChessCsharp
 This is a project I did as a homework for a course at my bachelor's degree in university.
-The AI is a minmax algorithm with varying depth according to the chosen difficulty.
+The AI is a minmax algorithm (alpha-beta pruning) with varying depth according to the chosen difficulty.
 Made in 2021.

 Properties:
  - you can choose color, difficulty and amount of time